-Its operational commitment has been demonstrated in its persistent efforts to bring as many of the parties as possible around the table in comprehensive negotiations.
-These efforts have resulted in the current talks process which began on 10 June 1996.
+- Yes.
+The British Government's operational commitment has been demonstrated in the efforts which have resulted in the current talks process which began on 10 June 1996.

 As paragraphs 8 and 9 of the Ground Rules agreed between the British and Irish Governments set out, these negotiations are intended to be inclusive: they are open to all the parties which successfully contested the May 1996 elections and which establish a commitment to exclusively peaceful methods and which have shown that they abide by the democratic process.
-Sinn Féin's participation requires the unequivocal restoration of the IRA's ceasefire of 1994.
-Beyond this the negotiations are without pre-conditions.
+Sinn Fein's participation requires the unequivocal restoration of the IRA's ceasefire of 1994.
+A new ceasefire must be genuinely unequivocal.
+Beyond this, the negotiations are without pre-conditions.

-These negotiations are comprehensive: the agreed rules of procedure, accepted by all the current participants, provide for:
+These negotiations are comprehensive.
+The agreed rules of procedure, accepted by all the current participants, provide for: